evolgenomics/HeliconiusHaplotagging/PopGen/README.md

 Scripts and files in this folder are example scripts for selection scans and summary statistics between populations.

 Briefly, we used:
-- FST
-- delta pi
 - omegaPlus
 - sweeD
 - selScan
 to perform some of the haplotype-based selection scans.

+We computed pi with vcftools for delta pi.

-In addition, we used angsd to generate statistics based on site frequency spectra (SFS).
+In addition, we used angsd to generate statistics based on site frequency spectra (SFS) such as FST.

+Lastly, we computed population structure with NGSadmix and performed genomewide association mapping (GWAS) with angsd.

 Notes on particular tests are discussed below.